-Ironworkers are often at the top of Most Dangerous Job in America lists.
-Ironwork is extremely physically demanding and is completed at high elevations while being exposed to the elements.
-The injuries suffered in this industry each year are often catastrophic.
+Ironworkers are often at the top of the Most Dangerous Job in America lists.
+Ironwork is exceptionally physically demanding and is completed at high elevations while exposed to the elements.
+As a result, the injuries suffered in this industry each year are often catastrophic.

 If you were recently injured in an ironworker accident in or near Morgantown, West Virginia, discuss your case with an experienced work accident attorney from Robinette Legal Group, PLLC.
 We will listen to your story and give you our best legal advice for how to move forward.

 Our law firm understands personal injury from both sides.
 Founding attorney Jeff Robinette has experience in the insurance industry, giving him knowledge about how insurance companies operate.
 Attorney Jeff can go up against any insurance company in West Virginia to fight for maximum compensation for his clients.

 He also has years of experience handling ironworker accident cases, with the results to prove his dedication.
 In addition, our law firm has recovered millions of dollars for injured clients and grieving families.
 Finally, we offer our services at no financial risk to you.
 Initial consultations are free, and we operate on a contingency fee basis, meaning we only charge for our services if we win the case.

 Iron and steel workers install metal beams and columns that form significant structures, such as buildings and bridges in West Virginia.
 It is dangerous, with hazards and injury risks for workers, including working from great heights and around powerful machinery.
 Ironworkers are constantly at risk of severe injuries from accidents such as:

 - Crane collapses